 Our cycling route suggestions start in Argeles Gazost as we know from experience the majority of people visiting the area will stay in, or close to the town.
 From here it is also possible to include other climbs in addition to Luz Ardiden if you want a bigger ride.

 Starting from Argeles Gazost you will make your way along the valley, through the beautiful Gorge de Luz before getting to the base of the climb.
-The first 18kms ascend gradually and are a good warm up before you begin the climb proper.
+The first 18kms ascend gradually and are a good warm-up before you begin the climb proper.
 It doesn’t take long before you start tackling those hairpin bends with steady gradients of between 7 – 9 percent for the duration.
-The climb through the forest section lasts almost 8 kms and on a hot day brings with it welcome shelter from the sun.
-With just over 4 kilometres from the top you will leave the forest behind and you can see the ski station at the summit.
-Be sure you stick to the left when you reach an intersection with just 1.5 kilometres to go.
+The climb through the forest section lasts almost 8 km and on a hot day brings with it welcome shelter from the sun.
+With just over 4 kilometers from the top, you will leave the forest behind and you can see the ski station at the summit.
+Be sure you stick to the left when you reach an intersection with just 1.5 kilometers to go.

-The base of the Col du Tourmalet is located only a few kilometres from the base of Luz Ardiden and is the closest climb.
+The base of the Col du Tourmalet is located only a few kilometers from the base of Luz Ardiden and is the closest climb.
 Including it would add approximately 40km and 1,400m in elevation.
-You could climb either first depending on your preference and how your legs feel as you will have a nice warm up before you get to the base of either climb.
+You could climb either first depending on your preference and how your legs feel as you will have a nice warm-up before you get to the base of either climb.
 Col du Tourmalet is the longer of the two.

 Hautacam is located on the outskirts of Argeles Gazost at the start of the ride and is another option to consider if you are after a bigger ride.
 It will add about 30km and 1,200m of climbing.
 We would recommend climbing Hautacam after Luz Ardiden as you will have a much bigger warm-up before the first climb.